UAE: Petrol, diesel prices for December 2024 announced

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-These are the lowest fuel rates that have been announced in 2024.
+These are the lowest petrol rates that have been announced in 2024.
 Take a look at the monthly petrol prices from this year, below:

 |Month